How An Exercise Mindset and A Few Minutes Can Make You Ageless

 There are times when I’m scheduled to do an hour’s worth of exercise and something unavoidable and insurmountable occurs.
 Something like, “I don’t feel like it!”

-My response to such formidable resistance is not to remain on the couch, but to deploy IF/THEN.
-In this case, as mentioned, my “THEN” is Sean Croxton’s two minute slam, which he demonstrates here:
+My response to such formidable resistance is not to remain on the couch, but to deploy the IF/THEN lazy ass disrupter, such as this:

 Your One Minute Exercise Routine